isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Performing Arts.md

 We also aim to promote choral awareness where our students will acquire skills in voice projection, self-awareness, good posture and correct singing techniques.
 We also make regular appearances in school events such as Chinese New Year Celebration, National Day Celebration and Prize Presentation Day.

-Teachers-in-charge: Mrs Foo Xiao Jing, Mdm Toh Yee Kheng and Mdm Ng Yuet Ling
+Teachers-in-charge: Mrs Foo Xiao Jing, Mdm Toh Yee Kheng, Ms Athena Wee and Mdm Chen Ying

 #### **Modern Dance**
 <img src="/images/modern%20dance%201.png" style="width:35%;margin-right:15px;" align = "right">